carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 title: "How to Choose a Model"
 teaching: 15
 questions:
-- "How do you choose the model?"
+- "How do you evaluate the performance of a model?"
 objectives:
+keypoints:
+- The choice of evaluation metric depends on what the data's class balance is, and what we want the model to suceed at.
+-
 ---

+### Model Selection

+Chossing the proper machine learning model for a given task is often considered more..

+Some of the questions to consider when choosing a model are:

+* How much data is there to train with?
+* What is the class balance of the data?
+* How many features does the dataset have?
+Are all of the features relevant, or might some of them not be related to the data's class?
+* What types are the features (numeric, categorical, image, text)?
+* What might the decision boundary look like?
+Is the data likely linearly seperable?
+* How noisy is the data?

 ### Evaluation Metrics

 Arguably the most important part of choosing a model is evaluating it to see how well it performs.
 So far we've been looking at metrics such as accuracy, but let's take a look at how we think about metrics in machine learning.

-In the binary classification setting (where there are only two classes we're trying to predict, such as activated or quiscent t-cells) we can group all possile predictions our classifier makes into four categories.
+In the binary classification setting (where there are only two classes we're trying to predict, such as activated or quiscent T-cells) we can group all possile predictions our classifier makes into four categories.
 This is organized into a table called the _confusion matrix_:

 _Comment: We'll probably want to replace these with images in the same style as the rest of the workshop._